111morris/chat_room_java/README.md

 the server will listen for connection (client) and handle each connection

--the serversocket listens for incoming client connections on a specific port and create a socket object to commuinicate witht the client
+- the serversocket listens for incoming client connections on a specific port and create a socket object to commuinicate witht the client

 - to know the number of client connected there is a array list take take cares of all the client connected
 - once there is a connection the client is going to be added in the array list
+- messages send over is broadcasted to all of the client in order for everyone to see the messages
+- there is a loop that will always ask the client for new messages
+- to change the nickname use commnand `/nick`
+- to exit the chatroom use command `/quit`, `/QUIT` or `/exit`